 6. Adjust Your Larynx Position for a Higher Pitch

-The position of your larynx directly affects how high or low you speak, making it a key factor in achieving a female voice.
+The position of your larynx directly affects how high or low you talk, making it a key factor in achieving a female voice.
 Learning to raise and hold it in real time helps you train the muscles needed for a consistently higher pitch.

 - Observe your larynx movement: Swallow and observe when your larynx reaches its highest point to understand its range.